 About the awards

-The annual Women in Construction Awards Cocktail Evening will take place on the 10 May 2016 co-located with the African Construction and Totally Concrete Expo at the Gallagher Convention Centre, Johannesburg, South Africa.
+The 5th annual Women in Construction Awards Gala Dinner will take place on the 24 May 2017 co-located with the African Construction and Totally Concrete Expo at the Gallagher Convention Centre, Johannesburg, South Africa.

 This exclusive Gala Dinner of no more than 200 guests is a collaborative platform dedicated to recognising excellence in Africa within the construction, cement and concrete industry.

-The Awards categories will recognise those women who are Pioneers in Innovation within the built environment as well as identifying those “New Starters” – under 30 years - who have put themselves out there and has been identified as the one “to watch” as they get a foothold within their sector.
+The Awards categories will recognise those women who are Pioneers in Innovation within the built environment as well as identifying those "Young entrepreneur/rising stars'' - who have put themselves out there and has been identified as the one "to watch" as they get a foothold within their sector.

 The awards will also acknowledge organisations which have stepped up and developed women's roles through innovative training programmes as well showing their commitment to developing the careers of women in the industry.

 This year's awards celebration will be attended by senior-level executives, key decision-makers and suppliers, within the construction, cement and concrete industry.